In today’s business climate, creating a company culture that attracts and retains A+ Players and develops teams is a necessity.

 THE PEOPLE PART is your greatest asset—that has always been the case, but some CEOs/executive managers are just now realizing it.
 And at the same time, they haven’t understood exactly how to utilize and value their best people and teams as they should.
 Employers must recognize that there is more expected of them, because experienced people know they can make choices of where, how, and for whom they will work.
 They want to feel appreciated, know their work makes a difference, all while achieving work/life balance.

 There are SEVEN AGREEMENTS that every CEO, business executive and company should learn and implement to achieve their goals and thrive.
-On April 26, 2022, my new book, The People Part: Seven Agreements Entrepreneurs and Leaders Make to Build Teams, Accelerate Growth, and Banish Burnout for Good will be released by Hay House.
+On April 26, 2022, my new book, The People Part: Seven Agreements Entrepreneurs and Leaders Make to Build Teams, Accelerate Growth, and Banish Burnout for Good was released by Hay House.
 Inside this book, I teach how these agreements can become practiced habits, automatic behaviors, growth in self-leadership, and daily action items.
-Naturally, most employers would opt to do these things if they already had these tools and knew how to set up processes and teams, but unfortunately they only know what they know, and without these agreements, all the pieces don’t necessarily fit together to create a whole, unified team, and productive company.
+Naturally, most employers would opt to do these things if they already had these tools and knew how to set up processes and teams,.
+Unfortunately they only know what they know, and without these agreements, all the pieces don’t necessarily fit together to create a whole, unified team, and productive company.

 I encourage you to learn more about these SEVEN AGREEMENTS that have step-by-step details.
 Begin to put these agreements into practice, and your company will benefit, no matter the size.
 You’ll experience increased productivity and satisfaction, and help to avoid burnout and resignations, as a skilled, satisfied ‘A’ team of people work together to build a successful business.
 Here’s a quick breakdown of the “Seven Agreements”: